-- i.
+- H10 Development proposals should be designed to minimise the effect of external lighting.
+In particular development proposals should meet this objective by: - i.
 Meeting or exceeding the Institute of Lighting Professionals guidance for the environmental zone in which they are proposed (see Figure 5) - ii.
-Having regard to the following hierarchy: - a. avoid the installation of additional lighting - b. install lighting necessary for its intended purpose or use at the lowest practical lumens value and avoid adverse impacts where possible - c. appropriate mitigation of adverse impacts - iii. avoiding unnecessarily visible lighting in designated wildlife sites or the surrounding landscape.
+Having regard to the following hierarchy: - a. avoid the installation of additional lighting - b. install lighting necessary for its intended purpose or use at the lowest practical lumens value and avoid adverse impacts where possible - c. appropriate mitigation of adverse impacts

+- iii. avoiding unnecessarily visible lighting in designated wildlife sites or the surounding landscape.
 Particular care should be taken in ecologically sensitive areas such as near ponds, lakes, rivers, areas of high conservation value; sites supporting particularly light-sensitive species of conservation significance and habitat used by protected species.
-In these situations, installation of appropriate lighting should be guided by the nature of the species found on or close to the site.

-iv. avoid building designs that result in increased light spill from internal lighting without suitable mitigation
+In these situations, installation of appropriate lighting should be guided by the nature of the species found on or close to the site. - iv. avoid building designs that result in increased light spill from internal lighting without suitable mitigation.